ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 One link for everything: deep-links to app or falls back to web landing.

-Capacity management: If admin lowers capacity below current IN, the last IN by timestamp moves to WAITLIST (FIFO), with a push explaining the change.
+Capacity management: If admin lowers capacity below current IN, the last IN by timestamp moves to WAITLIST (FIFO), with activity log entry and push notification.
+Outstanding waitlist offers are auto-expired/superseded when capacity drops to full.

 2) Modes (per match)